tomrailio/genai-cicd-ref/README.md

 These credentials will be used by the GitHub Actions workflows to authenticate with your local Helix instance.

+Go to your Actions tab, find a failing run and re-run it to check that it works and tests the Helix app on the main branch.

 # Continuous Integration: Testing